 Close reading really requires kids to think, and it also requires them to focus.
 Going through a full close reading lesson step by step shows students how to tackle a text in depth.
 Close reading works great with a non-fiction text that relates to a topic students are studying in one of their content-area classes.

-So far, I have two close reading resources in the store, with more to come for back-to-school.
+Here are two of the resources in my store specifically designed to teach close reading (with all the steps) – with more to come for back-to-school.
 Both of these are about elections, and the first one is a FREEBIE.

 Finally, novel studies are a great way for students to put the thinking skills that they are acquiring to good use.
 Novel study questions and assignments that focus on making inferences, characterization, and finding clues in the text require students to think and interact with the reading, not just recall information or answer from their own ideas.
 By supporting their answers with details or quotes from the text, students can see for themselves, and prove to their teacher, that their answers are correct.